ws-garcia/VBA-CSV-interface/api/methods/exporttocsv.md

 ## Remarks

+**Note: Before invoke the `ExportToCSV` method, the user must to open a connection to the CSV file.**

 The *csvArray* parameter must be declared as `Variant` array.
 Passing a variable that isn't an array will cause an error and the operation aborts.

 See also: